puneetkumar054/user-auth-and-user-management/README.md

     3.Install all the dependency by- Run: npm i

-    4. Set all twitter credentials in .env file on going in project folder
+    4. Set all facebook credentials in .env file on going in project folder
             SERVER_HOST=localhost
             SERVER_PORT=3000
             CLIENTID=XXXXXXXXXXXXXXXXXXXXXXX